 It could also mean having a new website ready to launch during your live stream, continuing to advertise for the VOD version of the event, and many other approaches.
 But professionals don’t just end an event and walk away.
 They follow-through.

 Making a live event more professional isn’t rocket science.
 It just requires some focused effort.
 Hopefully, these seven tips have helped you learn how to make your productions more “pro.”
 This list isn’t exhaustive, but it’s a great start.
 Do you have any more tips?
 Let us know in the comments!

 As we mentioned in the first tip, a professional video hosting platform is essential for businesses that stream live video.
-We hope that try out live streaming with DaCast.
+We hope that try out live streaming with Dacast.
 We offer a cost-competitive platform based on the best CDN on the market, Akamai.
 Plus, our service includes a wide range of features for monetization, security, analytics, and more!
-Sign up today to try free streaming with all the DaCast features for 30 days (no credit card required).
+Sign up today to try free streaming with all the Dacast features for 14 days (no credit card required).